Eremophila denticulata will grow into a shrub, with many branches, to 3 metres tall, spreading to just as wide.

 Pruning keeps the plants bushy and blooming bounteously.

-Apparently this Emu Bush is so rare that it is classified as a vulnerable native plant at risk of extinction in the wild.
 Fortunately Eremophila denticulata is one of the easiest Emu Bushes to propagate from cuttings.
 It would probably be safe to say that there are more specimens in cultivation than ever grew in the wild.

 Eremophila denticulata is known as the Fitzgerald Emu Bush or Toothed Eremophila.
 The former name refers to the Fitzgerald River National Park, Western Australia, one of the locations where this rare species occurs.